400 Years of Affliction, Persecution and Bondage

 And it came to pass at the end of the four hundred and thirty years, even the selfsame day it came to pass, that all the hosts of the LORD went out from the land of Egypt.

 This verse mentions 430 years and seems to indicate that the children of Israel had been in Egypt proper for exactly 430 years but makes no mention of the 400 years.
 The 430 years of sojourning began the day that Abraham was commanded to sojourn in Canaan.
 That was when God initially promised that I will bless them that bless you, and curse him that curses you.
 Pharaoh and the Egyptians had a taste of that curse.

 That was also when God promised that all families of the Earth would be blessed.
-The ten commandment law was thought by the Israelites to be the fulfillment of this promise to Abraham, but it was not the fulfillment.
+The Israelites thought the Ten Commandments law was the fulfillment of this promise to Abraham, but it was not the fulfillment.
 The law has always existed.
 Moses was given the stone tablets (see image) on Mt.
 Sinai fifty days after the exodus.
 The promise regarding this blessing was not fully realized until the ministry and sacrifice of Christ.

 Now to Abraham and his seed were the promises made.
 He saith not, And to seeds, as of many; but as of one, And to thy seed, which is Christ.
 And this I say, that the covenant, that was confirmed before of God in Christ, the law, which was four hundred and thirty years after, cannot cancel, that it should make the promise of none effect.
 Galatians 3:16-17

 400 Years Fulfilled

 What about the 400 year promise?
 What else occurred on that "selfsame day" mentioned in the exodus account?
 Why does the Bible place so much emphasis on the precision of time?
 Because, this was the exact fulfillment of the promise given to Abraham concerning the 400 years of affliction, persecution, and slavery.